djgagne/swirlnet/README.md

 # Swirl Net

-This is a tutorial on using deep neural networks to predict intense rotationnear the surface in thunderstorms.
+This is a tutorial on using deep neural networks to predict intense rotation near the surface in thunderstorms.

 # Requirements

 * jupyter
 * numpy
+* scipy
+* matplotlib
 * xarray
 * pandas
 * tensorflow